2021 Los Angeles Rams season: Week 12: at Green Bay Packers

 The Rams stayed close until late in the third quarter before host Green Bay pulled away to drop Los Angeles to its third straight loss.
-The Packers took a 10-0 lead off a touchdown run by quarterback Aaron Rodgers and a Mason Crosby field goal, L.A. struck back with quarterback Matthew Stafford connecting with wide receiver Van Jefferson for a 79-yard touchdown pass early in the second period.
-Crosby hit another field goal which was then matched by Rams kicker Matt Gay and Stafford threw a 6-yard TD pass to running back Darrell Henderson with 1:28 remaining in the first half to close within 20-17.
-But Green Bay put the game out of reach when Rodgers threw a touchdown pass to running back A. J. Dillon, a third field goal by Crosby, and a 33-yard interception return of a Stafford pass for a touchdown by cornerback Rasul Douglas put the Packers ahead 36-17.
+The Packers took a 10–0 lead off a touchdown run by quarterback Aaron Rodgers and a Mason Crosby field goal, but L.A. struck back with quarterback Matthew Stafford connecting with wide receiver Van Jefferson for a 79-yard touchdown pass early in the second period.
+Crosby hit another field goal which was then matched by Rams kicker Matt Gay and Stafford threw a 6-yard TD pass to running back Darrell Henderson with 1:28 remaining in the first half to close within 20–17.
+But Green Bay put the game out of reach as Rodgers threw a touchdown pass to running back A.J.
+Dillon, Crosby added a third field goal, and cornerback Rasul Douglas picked off a Stafford pass and returned in 33 yards for a touchdown, and the Packers led 36–17.
 Stafford, who threw for 302 yards on 21-for-38 passing, tossed a 54-yard touchdown pass to wide receiver Odell Beckham Jr. and Gay added a 39-yard field goal in the final seconds to close out the Rams' scoring.
-Linebacker Troy Reeder had 13 total tackles to lead the defense.
+Linebacker Troy Reeder had 13 total tackles to lead the Rams defense.

 Week 13: vs. Jacksonville Jaguars

 The Rams put an end to their three-game losing streak by dominating the visiting Jaguars at SoFi Stadium.
-Running back Sony Michel ran for 121 yards and scored on a 5-yard touchdown run as the Rams built a 10-0 lead in the first quarter.
-Kicker Matt Gay added three first half field goals of 40, 44, and 37 yards for a 16-7 Rams advantage at the intermission.
+Running back Sony Michel ran for 121 yards and scored on a 5-yard touchdown run as the Rams built a 10–0 lead in the first quarter.
+Kicker Matt Gay added three first half field goals of 40, 44, and 37 yards for a 16–7 Rams advantage at the intermission.
 Quarterback Matthew Stafford completed 26 of 38 passes for 295 yards with touchdown passes in the third quarter to wide receivers Cooper Kupp (29 yards) and Van Jefferson (2 yards), and then another to fellow wide receiver Odell Beckham Jr. from one yard out in the fourth quarter.
 Linebacker Ernest Jones lead the Rams with nine tackles, including a shared sack with Leonard Floyd, while Jalen Ramsey and Taylor Rapp had one fumble recovery each in L.A.'s rout in what would be the team's largest margin of victory for the season.